iorate/mpsl/README.md

 # mpsl

-A relatively small (76KB) port of [the Public Suffix List](https://publicsuffix.org/) to JavaScript/TypeScript.
+A relatively small and fast port of [the Public Suffix List](https://publicsuffix.org/) to JavaScript/TypeScript.

 ## Usage